flutter/website/src/docs/deployment/macos.md

 </li>
 <li markdown="1">

-If you do not have a Mac Installer Distribution certificate, you can create a new certificate by executing
+If you do not have a Mac Installer Distribution certificate, you can create a new certificate by executing the following:

 ```bash
 app-store-connect create-certificate \